Bank Secrecy Act

 - Merchant activities.

-- Average number of dollar volume and number of transactions.
+- Average dollar volume and number of transactions.

 - "Swiping" versus "keying" volume for credit card transactions.